 AIM-quoted Victoria Oil & Gas Plc (“VOG” or “the Company”) has pioneered the monetisation of onshore gas in Cameroon from its 57% owned Logbaba gas and condensate project.
 Through the Company’s wholly-owned subsidiary and operator of the project, Gaz du Cameroun S.A. (“GDC”), a 50km gas distribution pipeline network has been built feeding gas to a range of industrial customers situated in Douala, the gateway port city to Central Africa.
-GDC delivered 3,684mmscf in the year to 31 December 2017 (3,566mmscf to customers in the year to 31 December 2016) and is able to set prices on a purely commercial basis with no restrictions on sales set by Government.
+GDC delivered 1,410mmscf in the year to 31 December 2018 (3,684mmscf to customers in the year to 31 December 2017) and is able to set prices on a purely commercial basis with no restrictions on sales set by Government.
 The Logbaba gas and condensate project is an example of onshore gas monetisation in Sub-Saharan Africa, with energy provision clearly aligned with national interests.

 GDC estimates demand for gas in Cameroon for thermal and power generation to be in excess of 150mmscf/d.
 GDC has provided clean, reliable gas to major industrial customers such as Castel Group, Guinness, Dangote and the key power provider, ENEO Cameroon S.A. (“ENEO”), which provides over 50MW of power to the Douala grid.
 ENEO alone requires an additional 50 to 80MW of power per year for the next five years.

-The Group is also focused on actively developing the Compressed Natural Gas (“CNG”) and Natural Gas Vehicle (NGV) markets.
+The Group is also focused on developing the Compressed Natural Gas (“CNG”).
 CNG, which is delivered by truck, would compete with diesel and LPG as a source of energy in the more remote regions of Cameroon as it can be transported economically up to 300km from source.
 The Group is focused on developing these new markets within Cameroon, West Africa more generally as well as in other developing countries outside of Africa where the demand exists.

-VOG has signed an agreement to add to its 20 square kilometre exploitation licence at Logbaba with an an assignment of 75% of the neighbouring 1,235 square kilometre exploration block Matanda increasing its footprint in Douala, Cameroon.
-This assignments is subject to Government approval.
+VOG added to its 20 square kilometre exploitation licence at Logbaba with an an assignment of 75% of the neighbouring 1,235 square kilometre exploration block Matanda increasing its footprint in Douala, Cameroon.